 Environmental toxins are harmful substances that you breathe in from the world around you that can negatively impact your health.
 Examples of environmental toxins include auto exhaust, air pollutants, and pesticides.

-Mercury, a common toxin often found in air and water, is considered by the WHO to be in the top ten chemicals of public health concern.
+Mercury, a common toxin often found in air and water, is considered to be in the top ten chemicals of public health concern.
 Mercury exposure and poisoning is clinically associated with causing dementia.

 Polychlorinated bicarbons (PCBs) come from hazardous waste and cycle through the air, water, and soil and have been linked to cancer and diabetes.